The Graston Technique

 Combination with other therapies

 The Graston Technique is often used as part of a comprehensive treatment plan.
-Combining it with other therapies, such as physical therapy, stretching exercises, and lifestyle modifications, can contribute to longer-lasting pain relief.
+Combining it with other therapies, such as physical rehabilitation, stretching exercises, and lifestyle modifications, can contribute to longer-lasting pain relief.

 Addressing underlying causes